Why did my EC2 instance reboot or restart itself?

 - Choose Event history.

-- Select Event name from the filter drop down and then enter RebootInstances.
+- Select Event name from the filter dropdown list, and then enter RebootInstances.

 Note: You can create an Amazon CloudWatch alarm that automatically recovers instances experiencing underlying hardware issues resulting in reboot.
 For information on how to set up the CloudWatch alarm, see Recover your instance.